-Relatives of Type 1 Diabetics: Age 1 to 45 Years - Antibody Screening
+Relatives of People with Type 1 Diabetes: Age 1 to 45 Years – Antibody Screening

 TRIALNET NATURAL HISTORY STUDY OF THE DEVELOPMENT OF TYPE 1 DIABETES - SCREENING RELATIVES OF PEOPLE WITH TYPE 1 DIABETES (T1D) TO FIND OUT IF THESE FAMILY MEMBERS ARE AT RISK FOR DEVELOPING DIABETES